steemit/devportal-tutorials-py/tutorials/08_get_account_replies/README.md

 # Get account replies

-_By the end of this tutorial you would know how to get replies made on particular account's content._
+List of replies received by account to its content, post, comment.

-This tutorial will explain and show you how to access the **Steem** blockchain using the [steem-python](https://github.com/steemit/steem-python) library to fetch a list of comments made on a specific accounts content.
+Tutorial will explain and show you how to access the **Steem** blockchain using the [steem-python](https://github.com/steemit/steem-python) library to fetch a list of comments made on a specific accounts content.

 ## Intro

-All python tutorials will be in Python3 and developers following these tutorials should have sufficient knowlegde to use pip/pip3 package manager.
-Your development environment should be set up properly to test these tutorials.

 In Steem there are built-in functions in the official library `steem-python` that we are going to use throughout all Python tutorials.
 For this one we are using the `get_replies` function.